Federal Law for the Protection of Industrial Property – Relevant changes on litigation

 - Opposition proceedings: the invalidity actions based on the same arguments and evidence submitted in the opposition proceeding will not be allowed.

 - IMPI is empowered to order to the alleged infringer or to third parties, the suspension, lock or removal of contents, or to cease any acts violating the Law, through any virtual, digital or electronic media, known or to be known.

 - Moreover, IMPI is empowered to order the suspension of the free movement of goods intended for import, export, transit, or any customs regime, which constitute a violation to the Law.

 - The possibility of lifting the preliminary injunctions will now be assessed by IMPI, and it will not proceed automatically with the exhibition of a counter-bond.

 - Infringement actions:

 - New causes of action for infringement actions have been implemented.

-- For infringement actions related to the commercialization of products or services, the requirement of “knowingly”, has been deleted.
+- For infringement actions related to the commercialization of products or services, the requirement of “knowingly” has been deleted.

-Under separate and successive communications, OLIVARES will be focusing on each one of the items above, thus providing you with the analysis and details of these new actions and changes implemented in the Federal Law for Protection of the Industrial Property.
+Under separate and successive communications, OLIVARES will be focusing on each one of the items above, thus providing the analysis and details of these new actions and changes implemented in the Federal Law for Protection of the Industrial Property.